 Celebrating my 20 years of book arts!
-While I’d been making embroidered tapestries since 1990, I started my first embroidery panel intended to become a book this month in 1997.
+While I’d been making embroidered tapestries since 1990, I started my first embroidery panel intended to become a book in April of 1997.
 It was this piece, eventually the ‘Noon’ page of ‘Book of Hours’.

 (Yes, ‘The Frog and the Moon’ tapestry was my first *finished* piece in 1997, but not my first started one.)